Persecution of Christians in the Soviet Union: Anti-religious campaign (1917–1921)

 The church's opposition to the Soviet government was part of a general counter-revolutionary movement.
 In the first days after the victory of the October armed uprising in Petrograd, the clergy assisted the rebellion of Kerensky and Krasnov as they attempted to overthrow Soviet power.
 The activity of the Local Council in Moscow supported the cadets who had revolted.
 When the rebels seized the Kremlin for a time, its cathedrals and bell-towers were placed at their disposal at once.

 Church resistance was not organized nationally, however, and Tikhon never gave his blessing to White forces.
 The Patriarch in fact declared his neutrality during the civil war and attempted to issue instructions to the Russian Orthodox Church on political neutrality and disengagement.
 Propaganda at the time claimed that this was a camouflage for the church's real position which was supposedly support for a return of Tsarism.

 Furthermore, the fraudulence of later Soviet revisions is clearly shown through the fact that none of the documented acts of brutalities against members of the clergy by the Reds involved anyone who actually took up arms with the Whites, and only a few of them were cases of clergy who gave vocal support.
-The fraudulence of such revisionism was shown even further by the fact that the slicing up of unarmed prisoners, scalping and torturing believers, shooting priests' wives and children, and many other such acts recorded in the documented acts of brutality by the Reds against the Orthodox Church during the civil war have nothing to do with acting in 'self-defense'.

 Anti-religious atheistic propaganda was considered to be of essential importance to Lenin's party from its early pre-revolutionary days and the regime was quick to create atheist journals to attack religion shortly after its coming to power.
 The first operated under the name Revolution and the Church (Revolustiia i tserkov).
 It was originally believed in the ideology that religion would disappear quickly with the coming of the revolution and that its replacement with atheism would be inevitable.
 The leadership of the new state did not take much time, however, to come to the conclusion that religion would not disappear on its own and greater efforts should be given to anti-religious propaganda.

 For this purpose atheistic work was centrally consolidated underneath the Agitation and Propaganda Department of the CP Central Committee (Agitprop) in 1920 using the guidelines of article 13 of the Russian Communist Party (RCP) adopted by the 8th party congress.